Logo Global Gateway

 Crop Mapping

 Agriculture remains central to the Philippine economy, employing roughly a quarter of the national workforce in 2023 and contributing significantly to rural livelihoods.
-Ensuring consistent, up-to-date crop information across a geographically dispersed archipelago is therefore critical for food security, post-disaster impact assessments, and agricultural planning.
+Ensuring consistent, up-to-date crop information across a geographically dispersed archipelago is therefore crucial for food security, post-disaster impact assessments, and agricultural planning.

 Example of Seasonal Crop Type Map delivering detailed classification of dominant crop types by growing season in Luzon.
 Crop classes were co-defined with national stakeholders.

 The CopPhil Crop Mapping Service addresses this need by developing a nation-wide system which integrates satellite observations with in situ field data collected by institutions such as the Department of Agriculture and the Bureau of Soils and Water Management.
 The following products have been co-developed with local government stakeholders: Seasonal Crop Type maps, which classify dominant crops such as rice, maize, and sugarcane based on EO-derived phenological signatures, and Annual Crop Land Extent maps, providing a clear overview of cultivated areas.
-Supported by PhilSA’s growing processing infrastructure, the service will enable harmonised, regularly updated crop baselines for planning, yield estimation, and post-disaster impact assessments.
+Supported by PhilSA’s growing processing infrastructure, the service will enable harmonized, regularly updated crop baselines for planning, yield estimation, and post-disaster impact assessments.

 Example of Annual Crop Land Extent mask showing the magnitude of crop coverage in Northern Luzon, highlighting areas with agricultural productivity.